Lupita Jones: Humanitarian causes

 In 1999, Lupita Jones decided that the contest would support an important program for ill-treated girls in the country through the Integral Family Development project.

 In 2000, Jones accepted an appointment as UNFPA Goodwill Ambassador and Face to Face Campaign Spokesperson for Mexico.

+Political career

+In 2021, Jones ran as a candidate of the Va por México electoral alliance for governor of Baja California, coming in third place with 13% behind Jorge Hank Rhon of the Encuentro Solidario Party, with 28%, and the winner Marina del Pilar Ávila Olmeda, of the Juntos Hacemos Historia coalition, who won 45% of the votes.
+Regarding the results, Jones said that she was typecast as a beauty queen and that she was not allowed to prove that she could work in another area.